top of page

 Admit the Card Box Isn't Working

 Greeting cards don't feel like clutter.
-They're small, flat, and full of meaning — so they pile up quietly.
-A card storage box becomes two.
+They're small, flat, and full of meaning, so they pile up quietly.
+A keepsake box becomes two.
 Two become a grocery bag you swear is temporary.
+Before you know it, you've got card boxes tucked into every corner of the house.

 The real problem isn't that you've kept too many cards.
 It's that the way you've been storing them puts them completely out of reach.
+Card boxes for storage solve the volume issue, sure, but they don't solve the visibility issue.
 Out of sight, out of mind.
 Spring cleaning is the moment to fix that.

 First, Do a Full Sweep for Greeting Cards